VincentWeir/YARG-Fest-Edition/README.md

 > - *A chord on Lanes 1, 2, & 5*
 > - *A chord on Lanes 1, 3, & 5*
 > - *A chord on Lanes 1, 4, & 5*

+## Known Issues

+- There is an issue causing inconsistent replay results, so replays and the History menu are disabled.
+A fix is in development.
+- Pro Vocals/Microphone controls are currently disabled as they aren't being developed for the official setlist.
+Should it be reenabled, a notification will be sent out on social media.